Voja85/Bolt_QR/README.md

 When you create new scss file, run `npm run sass-build` and then `npm run sass-watch` to let system continue to watch your changes.

+Any fonts and images should be stored to `/resources/fonts` and `/resources/media` folders, and after any change in those folders command `npm run sass-build` must be called.
+Command will copy content on those to folders into `/assets/fonts` and `/assets/img` folders.

 BESIDE THIS COMMANDS THAT YOU WILL USE IN COMMAND TERMINAL IN ROOT OF THIS PROJECT, DO NOT USE ANY EXTERNAL TOOL FOR SCSS!!!!